stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/I2S/SPI_I2S_Switch/readme.txt

 transfer from Master to Slave in I2S modes then a transfer from master to slave in SPI mode and finally a transfer from Slave to Master in I2S mode.

-I2S2 is configured as master transmitter and I2S3 as slave reciever and both are in Phillips standard configuration with 16bit data size in 32bit packet length and 48KHz audio frequnecy.
+I2S2 is configured as master transmitter and I2S3 as slave receiver and both are in Philips standard configuration with 16bit data size in 32bit packet length and 48KHz audio frequency.

-In the first phase, the master I2S2 starts the I2S2_Buffer_Tx transfer while the slave I2S3 receieves and loads the values in I2S3_Buffer_Rx.
+In the first phase, the master I2S2 starts the I2S2_Buffer_Tx transfer while the slave I2S3 receives and loads the values in I2S3_Buffer_Rx.
 Once the transfer is completed a comparison is done and TransferStatus1 gives the data transfer status where it is PASSED if transmitted and received data are the same otherwise it is FAILED.

-In the second step, both preripherals are configured in SPI modes (simplex communication) and SPI2_Buffer_Tx transfer is performed in simplex mode from SPI2 to SPI3.Once the transfer is completed a comparison is done and TransferStatus2 gives the data transfer status where it is PASSED if transmitted and received data are the same otherwise it is FAILED.
+In the second step, both peripherals are configured in SPI modes (simplex communication) and SPI2_Buffer_Tx transfer is performed in simplex mode from SPI2 to SPI3.Once the transfer is completed a comparison is done and TransferStatus2 gives the data transfer status where it is PASSED if transmitted and received data are the same otherwise it is FAILED.
-As the master/slave mode is managed by software (the master is the clock (CK and WS) generator), this allows to I2S2 to become slave transmitter and I2S3 to become master receiver whithout hardware modification.
+As the master/slave mode is managed by software (the master is the clock (CK and WS) generator), this allows to I2S2 to become slave transmitter and I2S3 to become master receiver without hardware modification.

 In the third step, the slave I2S2 prepares the first data to be sent before the master is enabled.
 Once the master is enabled, the clocks are released from the